VergillR/rise-server-api/README.md

   apiLibraries = [ 'accounts', 'blocks', 'delegates', 'transactions' ],
   // set which functions from the RISE API should NOT be available; typically, functions that do not provide information should be excluded excludeFunctions = [ 'enable', 'toggleForging', 'put', 'get' ],
+  // the base path on which the RISE API functions are available to the outside world, e.g. '/rise/info' sets 'localhost:3000/rise/info/' basePathName = '',
+  // by default, if a query property or param fails validation, the request is still send to the RISE node with the remaining valid properties or param
+  // if false: when a validation fails, no request is send to the RISE node and instead an empty response is returned alwaysSendQuery = true,
   // if set to an Express app, it will enhance that app with the RISE API functionality; primarily used for minimal setups expressApp = null
 }